St. Juniper's Lost Fortune

 Hold $LOOT.
 Earn Your Rank.

 Every coin you hold is a hand on the wheel.
-The more $LOOT in your wallet, the higher you climb — from Drifter to Warden.
+The more $LOOT in your wallet, the higher you climb — from Drifter to Corsair.
 Connect your wallet to find your place on the crew.

-Five Ranks.
+Six Ranks.
 One Crew.

 Every sailor finds their rank when they step aboard.
 Connect your wallet to discover where you stand.